Grants & Waivers

 Fund for Wisconsin Scholars Grant

 The Fund for Wisconsin Scholars Grant (FFWS) is for full-time, Wisconsin-resident, undergraduate students, who graduated from a Wisconsin public high school after June of 2008.
 Selection criteria are established by the donor, but students must initially be Pell Grant recipients and have remaining unmet need in order to be eligible.
 Students may continue to receive the FFWS for up to 10 consecutive semesters if eligibility is maintained, adequate academic progress is made, and degree completion is expected.
-The UW System will randomly identify recipients from a list of eligible students provided by UW-Green Bay.
+The Universities of Wisconsin Administration will randomly identify recipients from a list of eligible students provided by UW-Green Bay.
 Maximum grant is $4,500 per year.

 Advanced Opportunity Grant